solarorb93/BetaSuite/README.md

 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `pip uninstall onnxruntime`
     * `pip install onnxruntime-gpu`
-* Navigate to InstallFolder/BetaSuite-0.2.3/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
+* Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
 In the first section of the file, change gpu_enabled=0 to `gpu_enabled=1`.
 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.3/` where InstallFolder is your InstallFolder
+    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
     * `python betatest.py`
 * If anything is printed out after the final command, something is incorrect with your setup steps.
+* If you get a message about zlibwapi.dll missing when running betatest.py, step 3.1.3 in this guide may fix it: https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-zlib-windows
 * If for any reason you cannot make GPU Acceleration work, you need to go back to the original CPU-only setup, by doing the following steps
     * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
         * `pip uninstall onnxruntime-gpu`
         * `pip install onnxruntime`
-    * Navigate to InstallFolder/BetaSuite-0.2.3/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
+    * Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
 In the first section of the file, change gpu_enabled=1 to `gpu_enabled=0`.
 Then save and close the file.

 ## Testing BetaTV to Censor Videos
 * Take one video you want to censor and copy it to InstallFolder/uncensored_vids.
 I recommend a short video (less than a minute).
 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `c:` where c is the letter of the drive that InstallFolder is located on
-    * `cd InstallFolder/BetaSuite-0.2.3/` where InstallFolder is your InstallFolder
+    * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder
     * `python betatv.py`
 * There are three steps that will happen, from slowest to fastest
     * NudeNet detection will run on the video ("processing")